mikhama/presentation-tensorflowjs/README.md

 It is an example from the official site of <a href="https://js.tensorflow.org/">TensorFlow.js</a>.

 For example, we have linear regression.
-And we need to predict Y when X = 5.
+And we need to predict "y" when "x" equals 5.

+We know that "y" will be 9 because we have some intellect.

+Now let's teach the machine!

 ```
 // Define a model for linear regression.